kohler/hotcrp/devel/manual/hotcrapi.md

 additional parameters, which are passed with `--param NAME=VALUE`.

+## `assign`

+Use the `assign` subcommand to perform assignments.
+Given a bulk-assignment CSV file, run `php batch/hotcrapi.php assign < FILE` to perform the assignments.
+You can also test the assignments for errors by running `php batch/hotcrapi.php assign --dry-run < FILE`.

+If the assignment is successful, Hotcrapi outputs a CSV file detailing the specific assignments performed.
+Supply `--quiet` or `--summary` for more concise output.

 ## `settings`

 Use the `settings` subcommand to fetch or modify site settings in JSON format.